akka/akka-samples/akka-sample-mesos-scala/README.md

 The property `akka.cluster.discovery.url` defines the URL to the API.
 This example builds on the Marathon API that list the running tasks for a particular application.

 The Marathon application deploys one or more Docker containers in Mesos with the same Akka project.
-A sample API response listing the running tasks in Marathon is:
+Once an app is deployed via Marathon, the API lists all the tasks for that app in Mesos:

 ```json
 {